DavitDvalashvili/learning-tech-stacks/readme.md

+## Hello, I am Davit Dvalashvili

-A repository for practicing and learning various technologies.
+### This is the repository for practicing and learning various technologies.